 A. BOARD GOVERNANCE

-Pro Bono SG is governed by a Board of Directors (the Board).
-No Board member is paid any remuneration or fees for his or her services and no Board member is a staff of Pro Bono SG.
+Pro Bono SG (PBSG) is governed by a Board of Directors (the Board).
+No Board member is paid any remuneration or fees for their services and no Board member is a staff of PBSG.

 Governing instruments